praefrontalis/nsaph-gis-peace/README.md

 > <cite>[Michael Bouzinier]</cite>

 ## Types of aggregation
-Two possible types of aggregation are implemented which are called "MAX" and "AVG_AREA_WEIGHTED".
+Two different aggregation functions are implemented: maximum and average.
+To use maximum aggregation you should provide --agg-type MAX parameter to script.
+Average function is implemented in two different options --agg-type MONTE_CARLO and --agg-type AVG_AREA_WEIGHTED.

-Also, there is an additional option of aggregation over time (by year, by month or by day).
+Also, there is an additional option --time-agg of aggregation over time (by year, by month or by day).
-Here is an explanation how the aggregation works with time option.
+Here is an explanation how the aggregation works with and without time option.
 ### MAX
 If no time aggregation type is specified maximum value of obs-id column from obs-shp is returned for every area in geo-shp file.
 If time aggregation type is specified then every observation in obs-shp file is preliminarily annotated with period of data during which this event occurred.
 And then for every area in geo-shp file and every period of time observed maximum value of obs-id column from obs-shp is returned.
+### Average
-### AVG_AREA_WEIGHTED
+#### AVG_AREA_WEIGHTED
 If no time aggregation type is specified for every area in geo-shp file value of obs-id column from obs-shp file averaged by area that event occupied is returned (without weighting by fraction of time period occupation).
 If time aggregation type is specified then every observation in obs-shp file is preliminarily annotated with period of data during which this event occurred, and resulting value for every area in geo-shp is additionally weighted by fraction of time period during which the event occurred.
+#### MONTE_CARLO
+To speed up averaging this additional type of aggregation was implemented, and it is so, that the area of the event is estimated by counting the fraction of randomly chosen points that get into every area of interest.
+There are several possibilities to deal with the error of approximation:
+1) if the max-error parameter is provided, the points will be sampled until the necessary relative error will be achieved, but it can took a lot of time to reach the result
+2) if the number of points is specified, just that number of points will be randomly sampled and the error will be estimated In both cases the column with estimated std will be provided with the result.
+The same things about time aggregation as for AVG_AREA_WEIGHTED method are relevant (so the time aggregation is implemented not via Monte-Carlo approximation but just via weighting)

 ## Script usage
 ```